-- On April 29, 2019 the Company announced that it had gained access to drill core from 8 historical drill holes from the Fierrazo target at its Sombrero project.
-The historical drill holes, which totalled 988 meters of drilling, had been drilled in 2013 by a supplier of concession-holder Corporacion Aceros Arequipa S.A. ("Aceros").
-The Company is currently awaiting assay results from these drill holes as previous sampling by Aceros was only completed on partial sections of these holes and was targeting iron skarn mineralization. - On April 3 and March 12, 2019 the Company released results from its initial surface program at the Fierrazo area within the Sombrero project.
-Highlights from the continuous channel sampling at the Fierrazo target include a combined width of mineralization of 232 meters of 0.55% copper equivalent1 (0.47% copper and 0.13 g/t gold) with a higher-grade internal interval of 40 meters of 1.26% copper equivalent (1.23% copper and 0.05 g/t gold).
+- On April 3 and March 12, 2019 the Company released results from its initial surface program at the Fierrazo area within the Sombrero project.
+Highlights from the continuous channel sampling at the Fierrazo target include a combined width of mineralization of 232 meters of 0.55% copper equivalent (0.47% copper and 0.13 g/t gold) with a higher-grade internal interval of 40 meters of 1.26% copper equivalent (1.23% copper and 0.05 g/t gold).
 The sampling helped further validate the potential 7.5 kilometers of strike length of high-grade exoskarn targets at the Sombrero Main area, which will be the focus of Auryn's first drill program at the project. - On February 19, 2019 the Company announced the results of applying machine learning to its geological datasets to aid in the targeting process at its Committee Bay project.
-Highlights included the generation of 12 new targets and the identification of an additional parallel shear zone located to the north of the Aivig structure. - On January 7, 2019 the Company announced the identification of significant copper mineralization at Milpoc.
+Highlights included the generation of 12 new targets and the identification of an additional parallel shear zone located to the north of the Aiviq structure. - On January 7, 2019 the Company announced the identification of significant copper mineralization at Milpoc.
 Select grab sample results ranged from 0.1 8.45% copper and 0.06 101 g/t silver.

-< Refer to the page 4 for cautionary wording concerning forward-looking information>
+< Refer to the page 5 for cautionary wording concerning forward-looking information>